 The Corporation is a corporation incorporated under the BCA pursuant to a certificate of incorporation dated October 4, 2012.
-The Corporation's registered and head office is located at $203 - 14439 \ 104^{th}$ Avenue Street, Vancouver, Surrey, V3R 1M1.
+The Corporation's head office is located at 1202 - 1166 Alberni Street, Vancouver, BC, V6E 3Z3.
+The Corporation's registered and records office is located at Suite 1500, 1055 West Georgia Street, Vancouver, BC, V6E 4N7.
 The Corporation is controlled by Target.
 Please see www.sedar.com for further information with respect to Target.
+All the shares of the Corporation not owned by Target are owned by MLI Marble Lending Inc. ("MLI").